L\'evy processes on smooth manifolds with a connection: Proofs

 Therefore, if $Y$ is a \levy{} process, with jumps given by a Poisson random measure $N$, which is an anti-development of $X$, then we know that $J$ needs to be given as a transformation of $N$ where each atom at $(t,z)$ with $t<\tau$ is transformed to an atom at $(t,q^{-1}(X_{t-})U_{t-}z),$ where $U$ is solution of Marcus SDE~\eqref{eq:horlevy} and $q$ is a section of the holonomy bundle as in Section~\ref{generalHorLift}.
 We do not transform the atoms at $(t,z)$ with $t\ge\tau$.
 But $q^{-1}(X_{-})U_{-}$ is a predictable $\Hol(u)$-valued process (we trivially extend it past $\tau$) and \levy{} measure $\nu$ of $Y$ is $\Hol(u)$-invariant, hence Lemma~\ref{lemma:transPoissMeasure} implies that $J$ is also a Poisson random measure with mean measure $\leb\otimes\nu.$ Note that the condition equivalent to Definition~\ref{def:SemiJump} which relates the random measure $J$ and a process $X$ is

 Hence the goal is to find suitable $J$ which is a Poisson random measure and we have the following result.

-\begin{prop} Let $X$ be a Markov process on $M$ with the generator $\mathscr{L}_X$ given by~\eqref{eq:generatorX}.
-Then there exists a Poisson random measure $J$ on $\RR_+\times\RR^d$ with a mean measure $\leb\otimes\nu$ such that~\eqref{XjumpsAndJ} holds. \end{prop} Before proceeding with the proof, we explain the phenomena, that may occur when constructing $J$, and they illustrate why typically the process $X$ alone does not possess sufficient information and randomness (even on $[0,\tau)$) to carry out the construction . \begin{enumerate}[(i)] \item Let $X_s =y\neq X_{s-}=x$, such that $B_{xy}:=\set{z\in \RR^d\backslash\{0\}}{\Exp_{x}(q(x)z)=y}$ contains exactly one element $z'$.
-Then it is clear that we need to put $J(\{(s,z')\})=1.$ \item Again let $\Delta X_s =y\neq X_{s-}=x$, but now the set $B_{xy}$ contains more than one element\footnote{These sets are almost surely non-empty due to the form of a generator of $X$.}.
-Of course, it is clear that we should have $J(\{s\}\times B_{xy})=1,$ but it is not clear which element should chosen as the atom.
-If we simply fixed one possible element of $B_{xy}$ for every pair $(x,y)$, this would correctly prescribe the jumps of $X$ and satisfy~\eqref{XjumpsAndJ}, but $J$ would not have the correct intensity measure $\leb\otimes\nu$.
+\begin{prop} Let $X$ be a Markov process on $M$ adapted to $(\mathcal{H}_t)_{t\in \RR_+}$ with the generator $\mathscr{L}_X$ given by~\eqref{eq:generatorX}.
+Then on the extended probability space there exists a Poisson random measure $J$ on $\RR_+\times\RR^d$ with a mean measure $\leb\otimes\nu$ and adapted to an extended filtration $(\mathcal{G}_t)_{t\in \RR_+}$ such that~\eqref{XjumpsAndJ} holds. \end{prop} Before proceeding with the proof, we discuss the phenomena that may occur when constructing $J$.
+These phenomena illustrate why typically the process $X$ alone does not possess sufficient information and randomness (even on $[0,\tau)$) to carry out the construction. \begin{enumerate}[(i)] \item Let $X_s =y\neq X_{s-}=x$, such that $B_{xy}:=\set{z\in \RR^d\backslash\{0\}}{\Exp_{x}(q(x)z)=y}$ contains exactly one element $z'$.
+Then it is clear that we need to put $J(\{(s,z')\})=1.$ \item Again let $X_s =y\neq X_{s-}=x$, but now the set $B_{xy}$ contains more than one element\footnote{These sets are almost surely non-empty due to the form of a generator of $X$.}.
+Of course, it is clear that we should have $J(\{s\}\times B_{xy})=1,$ but it is not clear which element should be chosen as the atom.
+If we simply fixed one possible element of $B_{xy}$ for every pair $(x,y)$, this would correctly prescribe the jumps of $X$ and satisfy~\eqref{XjumpsAndJ}, but $J$ might not have the correct intensity measure $\leb\otimes\nu$.
 Therefore, in this case we need some additional randomness to appropriately randomly assign the atom on the set $B_{xy}.$ \item Finally, it is possible that $X_s =X_{s-}=x$ and there can still be jumps (atoms) in $J$ (see also the discussion following Definition~\ref{def:horprocess}).
 This can happen since the set $B_x:=\set{z\in\RR^d\backslash\{0\}}{\Exp_{x}(q(x)z)=x}$ may be non-empty.
 Thus, even if $J(\{s\}\times B_x)=1$, actually no jump of $X$ occurs at time $s$.
-Naively, we might simply ignore these jumps, but then again the intensity measure of $J$ will not be equal to $\leb\otimes\nu.$ Therefore, if we wish to get a correct Poisson random measure, we need to add some of these jumps (atoms) as well, even though they will not manifest themself as jumps of $X$.
+Naively, we might simply ignore these jumps, but then again the intensity measure of $J$ might not be equal to $\leb\otimes\nu.$ Therefore, if we wish to get a correct Poisson random measure, we need to add some of these jumps (atoms) as well, even though they will not manifest themself as jumps of $X$.
 They will have to be taken from an additional (independent) Poisson random measure on the extended probability space which we will also have to use to define $J$ after time $\tau$. \end{enumerate}